scitt-community/scitt-api-emulator/README.md

 - `GET /entries/<entry_id>` - retrieve the COSE_Sign1 claim for the corresponding entry id
 - `GET /entries/<entry_id>/receipt` to retrieve the SCITT receipt.

-The following steps should be done from a different terminal, leaving the service running in the background.
+**Note:** The `submit-claim` and `retrieve-claim` commands use the default service URL `http://127.0.0.1:8000` which can be changed with the `--url` argument.
+They can be used with the built-in server or an external service implementation.

-### Create Claims
+### Create Signed Claims

 1. Create a signed `json` claim with the payload: `{"sun": "yellow"}`, saving the formatted output to `claim.cose`